msdk27/jquery-background-cycle/README.md

 Original plugin: https://www.jqueryscript.net/slideshow/Simple-jQuery-Background-Image-Slideshow-with-Fade-Transitions-Background-Cycle.html

 The original plugin transition images automatically.
 I needed a plugin that changes image only when a button is clicked.

-This modified version serves that purpose.
+This modified plugin serves that purpose.

-Example:
+Example Usage:

 ```
 <script>